SyncfusionExamples/EJ2-DataGrid-Core-update-datasource-and-columns-from-ajax-request/README.md

 # EJ2-DataGrid-Core-update-datasource-and-columns-from-ajax-request

-Update grid data source and columns from data received in ajax success function.
+I253576 - This sample demonstrates on how to update the grid’s data source and columns using the dataSource and columns property with the data returned from ajax post request.